ZDDduesseldorf/HandScanAI/backend/pipelines/README.md

 ### Use the inference pipeline

-Make sure in the method get_image_path() is the correct path to the image_folder
+make sure that the folders are created as described here ["Setup"](../README.md#setup)

+with connection backend and frontend:
+the pipeline is called up by the frontend via the graphql interface when the ‘Analyse starten’ button has been pressed.
+The UUID of the image just taken must be transferred to the pipeline. graphql function get_scan_result()

+For Testing:
 The pipeline can be executed via the test_inference_pipeline.py from the `/backend` folder via the console: pytest -s tests/pipelines/test_inference_pipeline.py

-later:
-Pipeline is triggered by the frontend after the ‘Analyse starten’ button has been pressed.
-The UUID of the image just taken must be transferred to the pipeline.

 ## Add new Embeddings Pipeline